-Back in February 2021, when I started The 20 Percent, I decided to try out Substack.
-People (many with significantly larger audiences than mine) talked about it, and it promised to make running my email publication easy and enjoyable.
-I took it on that promise.
-It was a mistake that cost me two months of work.
-Here’s what happened:
+Back in February 2021, I decided to try out Substack for our newsletter.
+People (many with significantly larger audiences than mine) talked about it, and it promised to make running our email publication easy and enjoyable.

-The downside of running The 20 Percent on Substack became apparent after about half a year into the project.
-Despite having published consistently almost 30 pieces of content, it was receiving close to zero organic visibility.
+The downside of running our newsletter on Substack became clear about half a year into the project.
+During that period, we published around 30 articles, non of which was receiving organic traffic.

 Some important factors:

-- I was using the newly registered custom domain the20p.co
+- We used Substack with a newly registered custom domain

-- I’ve been promoting The 20 Percent consistently on my social media accounts and linked to it from my business and personal websites.
+- We promoted our publication consistently on social media and linked to it from our business and personal websites.

-- I introduced good interlinking between the weekly editions
+- We introduced good interlinking between the weekly newsletter editions

 Although you can have a free membership subscription tier, and free content can be made available to everyone on the internet, I have a feeling that it’s still an afterthought compared to Substack’s primary business direction.
-Therefore, there’s not much control over your published content or advanced SEO options.
+Therefore, there’s little control over your published content or advanced SEO options built into the platform.

 Reason 2: Google doesn’t like new websites, and every substack newsletter is one.

-We refer to the first 6 to 12 months of a site as the sandbox period in the SEO business.
-Google basically wants to see that you publish consistently good quality content, run a technically sound website and play by the rules when it comes to links before they start sending traffic your way.
+In the SEO industry, people often refer to a new website’s first 6 to 12 months as “being in the sandbox.”
+Google wants to see that you publish consistently good quality content, run a technically sound website and play by the rules regarding links before they start sending traffic your way.

 Show Me the Numbers

-In comparison, after moving everything over to my main WordPress site and with zero content optimization, The 20 Percent received more Google visibility than in 6-months of Substack publishing combined.
+In comparison, one month after moving all our newsletter content over to our main WordPress site, it has received more Google visibility than in the previous 6-months of publishing on Substack.

 Moving from Substack to WordPress involves moving your existing content and setting up several systems to replicate Substack’s functionality.

-Moving the content was the easiest part.
-I used the Substack Importer plugin to import my content, author information, and images to my WordPress blog.
-The import process was not perfect, though, and a few posts didn’t make it over to WordPress.
-Nevertheless, this sped up the process quite a lot.
+Importing the content was the easiest part.
+We used the Substack Importer plugin to copy our content, author information, and images to our WordPress blog.
+The import process was not perfect, though; a few posts didn’t make it over to WordPress.
+Nevertheless, this sped up the migration process significantly.

-After everything was imported, I manually reviewed each post’s content to check for formatting errors.
+After everything was imported, we manually reviewed each post for formatting errors.
 Thankfully, Substack Importer works well with WordPress’s Gutenberg editor, and there were only a few such instances.

 Substack doesn’t provide a way to create redirects or add canonical tags, so moving your content away from its platform can lead to broken links, lost backlinks, and duplicate content issues.
-So after I moved my content to WordPress, I set up some redirect rules for my custom domain on Cloudflare.
-Cloudflare uses Edge computing to create page rules, so I didn’t even need to set up the custom domain with a hosting plan; I just redirected everything to Studio for Digital Growth.
+For this reason, we decided to use a custom domain with Substack right from the beginning.

 Moving the content over is half the picture, though.
-Every post needs to have its new URL configured and optimized and a proper meta title and meta description.
+Every post should have an optimized URL, a proper title, and a meta description.
 My favorite tool for doing this in WordPress is Yoast.

-Now that the content was finally ready at its new home, it was time to set up my website functionality for running the weekly newsletter.
-Substack offered the following distinct elements that I wanted to replicate:
+Now that the content was finally ready at its new home, it was time to set up our website functionality for running the weekly newsletter.
+Substack offered the following distinct elements that we wanted to replicate:

 - A sign-up page for new Subscribers